horsewell/credit-risk-classification/report.md

 ## Summary

-This model is not recommended to be used.
-There would be better modules out because if high risk loans are getting false negatives some of those loans maybe approved before it is known that they are not healthy.
-This model does prodict the healthy loans with perfect precision but only being able to predict the high-risk loans at about a ten percent less precision would be a problem.
+This model isn't recommended for use.
+While it accurately predicts healthy loans with perfect precision, its ability to identify high-risk loans is less precise, which could pose a significant issue.
+False negatives in predicting high-risk loans mean that some risky loans might be approved before their unhealthy nature is recognised.
+Considering this, there are likely better models available that are avaliable for high-risk loan predictions.